napix/NapixServer/docs/undo.rst

 =========
 The callbacks are added by the method :meth:`~UndoManager.register` They do not take any argument.
-We recommend you to define your undo method on-the-fly like seens in the previous topic.
+We recommend you to define your undo method by closure as seen in the previous topic.

 .. code-block:: python